 As you all know from my website and blog, sharing my skin knowledge with others is important to me.
 This is why I created National Skin Care Awareness Month.
 I love learning which is why I’ve completed several courses of advanced cosmetic chemistry at UCLA in California.
 Here’s a picture of me at the October 2017 course.
 It is at these courses that I learn about new skin care ingredients, product formulations and the how to achieve youthful-looking, glowing skin.

 So here’s my science lesson for today.
-I am a firm believer of the free radical theory of aging.
-This theory says that a main reason why we age is because unstable electrons in molecules know as free radicals attack healthy cells and change their composition so that they do not function the way normal, younger cells do.
+I am a firm believer in the free radical theory of aging.
+This theory says that the main reason why we age is that unstable electrons in molecules know as free radicals attack healthy cells and change their composition so that they do not function the way normal, younger cells do.

 What is a free radical?